“To most people the “homeless” are nothing more than vague faces of poverty reflected in the mirror of a society afraid to even look, much less help.

 “We are Homeless, Not Hopeless; We Matter!”

-With the advent of 1Matters, there is a new path to follow – To be 1 who Matters to those who Matter.
-One mission of 1Matters is working to globally change the perception of the unhoused.
+With the advent of 1Matters, there are new paths to follow such as creating jobs, housing veterans, or working globally to change the perception of the unhoused.
 Most are, in fact, law-abiding citizens who are very down on their luck, often due to loss of a job, addiction, mental illness, or any of the other causal pathologies that produce the loss of domestic autonomy.

 Ken sees the “homeless” very differently from most: On the streets he sees them sharing the single sandwich.
-He sees them coming to Tent City or Food for Thought because they want to VOLUNTEER to help the homeless.
+He sees them coming to Tent City because they want to VOLUNTEER to help the homeless.
 He sees them giving up something they have to be sure the children in the families are fed and clothed.

 Ken sees the homeless for who they really are: people who, no matter their circumstances, feel compelled to help their fellow man.
 In other words, they want to matter to someone.
 They are you and me.